 Even if most emails get opened the first day they are received, you should wait at least 3 days before sending a follow-up.
 Do not make the mistake of not giving them enough time to respond.

 There are many studies that tell us what day is best for receiving an email response.
-Several studies have suggested that Tuesday and Thursday give best results with other weekdays not being far behind.
+Several studies have suggested that Tuesday and Thursday give the best results, with other weekdays not being far behind.
 A Hubspot report is in favor of Tuesday and concludes that sending emails on weekends is a bad strategy and you should avoid it.

 When it comes to the optimal time of day to send a follow-up email, many agree it should be between 10 AM and 11 AM in the recipients’ own time zones.
 On the other hand, the worst time for opening emails is 12 PM.